HaNGUYEN-96/SIT771-Tutorial-GameDevelopment/README.md

 # SIT771-Tutorial-GameDevelopment
 In this tutorial, we will create a simple version of the "Doodle Jump" game using the SplashKit SDK in C#.
 This game features a player character that jumps between platforms, avoids enemies, and collects power-ups while aiming for a high score.

-*Created br Thai Ha NGUYEN, Deakin University.*
+*Created by Thai Ha NGUYEN, Deakin University.*

 ### Game Overview